Gratheon/website/blog/2025-05-13 ESTBAN Red flags in legal.md

 - term sheets usually are not binding
 	- teams not understanding what they are signing is dangerous.
 		- for example liquidation preference with 3x = everything goes to investors
-		- new investors can be more control/agressive
+		- new investors can be more control/agressive than older ones
 - Due Diligence - don't hide anything.
 Otherwise later on you can be liable for that
 - Convertibles / SAFEs.
 Difference.
 95% are done on convertible loans in Estonia
 	- Convertible loan = loan.
 In balance sheet it goes under obligation.